cmclean/nucleus/docs/source/nucleus/io/vcf.md

-Note that the input variants provided to this class aren't checked in any way, and their ordering determines the order of variants emitted by this class for iterate and query operation.
+Note that the input variants provided to this class aren't checked in any way, and their ordering determines the order of variants emitted by this class for the iterate() and query() operations.
 This is intentional, to make this class easy to use for testing where you often want to use less-than-perfectly formed inputs.
 In order to fully meet the contract of a standard VcfReader, variants should be sorted by their contig ordering and then by their start and finally by their ends.

 Implementation note:
   The current implementation will be very slow for query() if the provided